FormidableLabs/react-native-zephyr/docs/extending-color-palette.md

 # Extending the Color Palette

 TailwindCSS has [a beautiful color palette](https://tailwindcss.com/docs/customizing-colors).
-We have used that same color palette for Style Buddy, but we only ship a select handful of these colors in the default theme.
+We have used that same color palette for Zephyr, but we only ship a select handful of these colors in the default theme.

 However, we provide an easy way to access the other colors in this color palette using the `extractTwColor` helper function.
 This helper function accepts a TW color name via `twColor` and a new name for the color constraints that will be added to your theme via the `name` field.